He’s single. His family lives far away.

 Back to Damien.

-So how can we expand the ease with which we stay connected?
-What if we had a more open, expansive mode of communication than a text thread?
+So how can we make it easier for Damien to stay connected?
+What if there were a more open, expansive mode of communication than a text thread?

-Aid Arrangements is a more vibrant, multimodal “get well” arrangement.
-A living and interactive bouquet of messages, voice notes, video recordings, songs and maybe even memes.
-It’s an exploration of what new forms communication can take.
+Aid Arrangements is a vibrant, multimodal “get well” arrangement.
+A living and interactive bouquet of messages, voice notes, video recordings, songs, and memes, it’s an exploration of new, more modern forms of communication.

-When Damien opens his Aid Arrangements the bouquet pulses and a petal unfurls.
+When Damien opens his Aid Arrangements, the bouquet pulses and a petal unfurls.
 There’s a message waiting for him when he’s ready.
-In that moment he’s reminded:
+In that moment, he’s reminded that the people who love him most dearly are here with him, across time zones, across oceans, and mountains.

 He’s not alone.

 We’re lonelier and more disconnected than ever.
-Community can’t be treated like a commodity, something we just consume.
-Building it, defending it, and sustaining it requires effort.
-It requires labor.
+Community can’t be treated like a commodity, something we simply consume.
+Building, defending, and sustaining it requires effort.
+It requires emotional labor.
 In moments of acute stress or crisis, this labor becomes even harder to carry alone.

 Let’s offload and share some of that weight using technology that helps us show up more easily, more fully, and as our best selves while reknitting our social fabric.